 These latest cuts, which are part of a broader restructuring plan that was announced during its third quarter fiscal year 2017 earnings (PDF), come on top of the 5,500 layoffs Cisco announced in August 2016.

-While Cisco reported that the quarter’s earnings rose to $11.9 billion, the main concern for investors was the company’s fourth quarter outlook.
+While Cisco reported that the quarter’s revenues rose to $11.9 billion, the main concern for investors was the company’s fourth quarter outlook.

 Cisco said it expects revenues to fall 4% to 6% year-over-year in the fourth quarter, with earnings of 60 cents to 62 cents per share.